katarzynka1234/Template_PSDtoHTML_1/README.md

 https://katarzynka1234.github.io/Template_PSDtoHTML_1/.

-Thi sproject is cliced PSD to HTML.
+This sproject is sliced PSD to HTML.
 To slice file I used free online Photopea.
+PSD file is in images folder.

 Used method:
 > Sass